 The Facility contains financial covenants defining various financial measures and the levels of these measures with which the Company must comply.
 Covenant compliance is assessed as of each quarterend.
 EBITDA is defined under the Facility for financial covenant purposes as net earnings for the four quarters ending as of any given quarterly covenant compliance measurement date, plus the corresponding amounts for (a) interest expense; (b) income taxes; (c) depreciation and amortization; and (d) other non-cash charges.
-The Facility also stipulates EBITDA for the first three quarters of 2003 as follows: (\$2.8) million for the first quarter; \$5.7 million for the second quarter; and \$8.0 million for the third quarter.
 The Facility's principal financial covenants include:

 Debt Service Coverage Ratio-The Facility requires that the ratio of EBITDA to the sum of interest expense and scheduled principal payments be at least 2.50.
 Interest expense is defined under the Facility for purposes of this covenant as interest expense for the four quarters ending as of any given quarterly covenant compliance measurement date, excluding corresponding twelve-month amounts for (a) amortization of deferred debt arrangement costs; and (b) mark-to-market interest expense.
 Scheduled principal payments for this ratio are also measured for the twelve months ending as of any given quarterly covenant compliance measurement date.
 The Facility provides, however, that during the first three quarters of 2004, interest expense and scheduled principal payments used in this ratio will be the annualized amounts of actual year-to-date interest expense and scheduled principal payments, instead of actual amounts for these items for the twelve months then ended.
-The Company's debt service coverage ratio as of March 31, 2004 as measured under this covenant was 6.21.
+The Company's debt service coverage ratio as of September 30, 2004 as measured under this covenant was 7.56 as compared to a minimum covenant requirement of 2.50.

 Tangible Net Worth-The Facility requires that the Company's tangible net worth not be less than the sum of (a) \$75.4 million; (b) 75% of net income earned beginning October 1, 2003; and (c) the net proceeds of any equity transactions.
 For purposes of this ratio, the Facility defines tangible net worth as stockholders equity less the book value of the following intangible assets: goodwill, patents, copyrights, licenses, franchises, trade names, trade secrets, and operating leases.
 The Facility also provides that for purposes of this ratio, net income excludes any goodwill impairment charges.
-The Company's tangible net worth as of March 31, 2004 as measured under this covenant was \$98.7 million, as compared to a covenant requirement of \$78.0 million.
+The Company's tangible net worth as of September 30, 2004 as measured under this covenant was \$107.8 million, as compared to a covenant minimum of \$84.3 million.

 Debt to EBITDA-The Facility requires that the Company's ratio of debt to EBITDA not exceed 2.0.
-The Company's debt-to-EBITDA ratio as of March 31, 2004 as measured under this covenant was 0.46.
+The Company's debt-to-EBITDA ratio as of September 30, 2004 as measured under this covenant was 0.37.

 Capital Expenditures-The Facility limits capital expenditures to \$8.0 million per year.
-The Company's capital expenditures during the three months ended March 31, 2004 were \$1.3 million.
+The Company's capital expenditures during the nine months ended September 30, 2004 were \$3.2 million.